Infectious Diseases Fellowship - Consult Services

 Greenebaum Comprehensive Cancer Center Infectious Diseases Consult Service

-- Consults on patients admitted to the Greenebaum Comprehensive Cancer Center.
+- For all patients admitted to the Greenebaum Comprehensive Cancer Center.

-- Most consults are related to opportunistic infections in immunocompromised patients on chemotherapy for solid tumors and hematologic malignancy, as well as patients in the bone marrow transplant unit.
+- Sees opportunistic infections in immunocompromised patients on chemotherapy for solid tumors and hematologic malignancy, as well as patients in the Bone Marrow Transplant Unit.

-- Common consults are febrile neutropenia, severe disseminated fungal infections, etc.
+- Common consults are febrile neutropenia, bacteremia, disseminated fungal infections, etc.

 Surgical Infectious Diseases Consult Service

-- Common infections seen include osteomyelitis, septic arthritis and prosthetic joint infections, intra-abdominal infections, vascular graft infections, ventriculitis, C. difficile, surgical site infections, and many others.
+- Common infections seen include osteomyelitis, septic arthritis, prosthetic joint infections, intra-abdominal infections, vascular graft infections, ventriculitis, C. difficile, surgical site infections, and many others.